CoralTime/CoralTime/README.md

 CoralTime is a simple, easy to use web-based Time Tracking system.
 Use it to track time for yourself, your team, your project or your company.
 CoralTime allows for tracking the time by Clients, Projects and Tasks.

-CoralTime is developed by Coral Team, BV and released as open source product under MIT license.
+CoralTime is developed by Coral Team and released as open source product under MIT license.

 GitHub: https://github.com/CoralTime/CoralTime